YuhengZhaoBU/YuhengZhaoBU.github.io/_pages/Research.md

 # Work in Progress
 **1. Fiscal Decentralization and Resource Misallocation: Evidence from China**. with Marialuz Moreno Badia and W. Raphael Lam (Draft coming soon)

-**2. Non-local Bureaucrats and State Capacity: Southbound Officials in China**
+**2. Non-local Bureaucrats and State Capacity: Southbound Officials in China**.

 **3. Gender Disparities in the Gig Economy: Evidence from 16 million Order-level Data of Chinese Ride-sharing Platforms**. with Wenyu Zhou

 **4. The Birthday Effect on Labor Supply: Evidence from the Ride-hailing Industry**. with Yanan Jia, Wenyu Zhou, and Simon Hu

+**5. The Afterglow of the Empire: A discussion on Great Divergence from Administrative Distance and Food Trade inside China**.